white-axe/determination/README.md

 Feel free also to edit config.nix before running the `nix` command to exclude components from the image that you don't need.

-This creates a tarball named "result" with no file extension.
+This creates an uncompressed tar archive named "result" with no file extension.
 Import it into Podman using `podman load -i result` on a computer that has Podman installed.
-To import it into Docker, install [Skopeo](https://github.com/containers/skopeo) and then run `skopeo copy oci-archive:result docker-archive:result-converted` to convert the tarball to Docker's format before importing it with `docker load -i result-converted`.
+To import it into Docker, install [Skopeo](https://github.com/containers/skopeo) and then run `skopeo copy oci-archive:result docker-archive:result-converted` to convert the tar archive to Docker's format before importing it with `docker load -i result-converted`.
 You may need to run the `podman load` or `docker load` command as root or administrator.

 If you modify the contents of this repository, keep in mind that Nix ignores untracked files in Git, so always use `git add` to add untracked files before building.